WILD Pre-Orientation Program

 Once I am registered for a WILD program, how do I know what to bring and who my leaders are?

 At the beginning of June, you will receive an email from your trip leaders with a welcome packet full of all the information you need to prepare for the trip.
 You will receive a message from either your trip leaders or the program coordinator each month with updates.
-If your questions are not answered in the June welcome packet, you can always contact firstname.lastname@example.org.
+If your questions are not answered in the June welcome packet, you can always contact Sean Ryan, Associate Director of Fraternity Life and Experiential Leadership Education at firstname.lastname@example.org

 How many people go on a WILD trip?

 There are between nine and sixteen first years on each WILD trip.
-The first years are lead by two student WILD guides and one first year mentor.
+The first years are lead by one WILD Leader and one first year mentor.

 Do I need to own all my own equipment?